lexibank/wold/cldf/README.md

 Name/Property | Datatype | Description
  --- | --- | ---
-[ID](http://cldf.clld.org/v1.0/terms.rdf#id) | `string` | The vocabulary ID number corresponds to the ordering to the chapters on the book Loanwords in the World's Languages.
+[ID](http://cldf.clld.org/v1.0/terms.rdf#id) | `string`<br>Regex: `[a-zA-Z0-9_\-]+` | The vocabulary ID number corresponds to the ordering to the chapters on the book Loanwords in the World's Languages.
 Languages are listed in rough geographical order from west to east, from Africa via Europe to Asia and the Americas, so that geographically adjacent languages are next to each other.<br>Primary key
 [Name](http://cldf.clld.org/v1.0/terms.rdf#name) | `string` |
 [Description](http://cldf.clld.org/v1.0/terms.rdf#description) | `string` |
 [Contributor](http://cldf.clld.org/v1.0/terms.rdf#contributor) | `string` | The authors are experts of the language and its history.
 They also contributed a prose chapter on the borrowing situation in their language that was published in the book Loanwords in the World's Languages.